SeedSigner/seedsigner/README.md

 ## Writing the software onto your MicroSD card

-To write the SeedSigner software onto your MicroSD card, there are a few options available:
+To write the LumenSigner software onto your MicroSD card, there are a few options available:
 | Application              | Description                                                                                                                                                  | Platform and official Source                                                         |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|
 | Balena Etcher            | The application is called Etcher, and the company that wrote it is called Balena.
 Hence *Etcher by Balena* or *Balena Etcher*                                                  | [Available for Windows, Mac and Linux](https://www.balena.io/etcher#download-etcher) |